Jesssullivan/MerlinAI-Interpreters/README.md

  - queued ID events served either:
      - ...from a single database with id events as first class objects
           - (^ Jess is starting here this week (1/05-1/12))
-     - ...from equivalents to annotations, categories, config, images json files, selected by the "id" field
- - would be terrific to get the react stuff working at `>17.*`, add functioning `webpack-dev-server` or `react-scripts`, consolidate lint and tsconfig rules etc

 <h4 id="footnotes"> </h4>